cryostatio/jfr-datasource/README.md

 #### POST /load

 Expects a JFR file upload.
 Performs `Upload` and `Set` in sequence.
 Responds with the uploaded and selected filename.

+The webserver sets a default maximum file upload size.
+If the file to be uploaded exceeds this size then either the limit can be raised or the `/load` operation can be decomposed into two steps and the size limit worked around.
+See the documentation for `POST /load` for further detail.

 CURL Example
 ```